airavata-courses/airavata-courses.github.io/index.md

                             <li>Students who show no activity (no github commits, no email discussions, etc) for the
                                 milestone will receive 0 points.
                             </li>
-                            <li>Up to 5 points for GitHub interactions with other projects (not your team’s
+                            <li>Up to 5 bonus points per project for GitHub interactions with other projects (not your team’s project).
+These have to be substantially demonstrated.
-                                project).
 Examples include
                                 <ul>
                                     <li>Posting bugs that get resolved</li>
                                     <li>Resolving bugs in other team’s projects.
 These must be accepted to the code